sijakret/lit-transition/doc/guide/07-examples.md

     <button @click=${() => this.a = !this.a}>animate</button>
     <center style="margin: 20px; font-size: 30px; position: relative">
     ${transition(
       this.a ?
-'LIT-TRANSITION' : 'ANIMATE.CSSmmmmmm', {
+'LIT-TRANSITION' : 'ANIMATE.CSS', {
         mode: 'both',
         enter: ['animated', 'rotateIn'+this.choice],
         leave: {